February 12, 2026

 Tax Planning for Salaried Employees in India (2026 Guide)

 Disclaimer: This article is for informational and educational purposes only.
 It does not constitute tax, legal, or financial advice.
-Tax rules can change and the right treatment depends on your facts.
+Tax rules can change and the correct treatment depends on your specific facts and residential status.
+The section numbers cited refer to the Income Tax Act 1961 as amended by the Finance (No.2) Act 2024, applicable for FY 2025-26 ITR filings.
+From FY 2026-27 onwards, these provisions are renumbered under the Income Tax Act 2025 (Section 54 becomes Section 82; Section 54F becomes Section 86) but the substantive rules remain unchanged for the current year.
 Consult a qualified tax professional for advice specific to your situation.

 About Finnovate